 FACT # 1

 Exclusive Islands – French Polynesia is one of the furthest destinations in the world and it is in the middle of nowhere so it is expensive and not easy to be reached, so it makes all 118 islands really exclusive.
-A number of tourists that are visiting French Polynesia per year is the same amount of tourists that are visiting Hawaii just in a week in high season.
+A number of tourists that are visiting French Polynesia per year are the same amount of tourists that are visiting Hawaii just in a week in high season.

 FACT # 2

 Nothing poisonous – a Great fact for French Polynesia is that there is nothing poisonous – no poison snakes, insects and animals or plants, so it makes Tahiti, Moorea and Bora Bora really safe places for your tropical vacation.
-If you compare with Bali, Hawaii or Seychelles, French Polynesia is really safe paradise, so you can just enjoy your time.
+If you compare with Bali, Hawaii or Seychelles, French Polynesia is a really safe paradise, so you can just enjoy your time.